-Parseur main feature is to extract custom data from emails content.
+Parseur flagship feature is to extract custom data from document content.
 However, sometimes you want to extract email metadata as well and include them in your parsed data.
-Let’s see how to include metadata in your parsed data and what metadata is available in Parseur.
+Let's see how to include metadata in your parsed data and which metadatas are available in Parseur.

-Email metadata is all the information that surrounds the content of the email itself.
+Email metadata is all the information that surrounds the content of the email or document itself.

 - Subject, Sender (From), recipient (To), carbon copy (CC) and blind carbon copy (BCC) information